lusingander/cargo-sort-derives/README.md

 # The command line option `--order` will override this setting if specified.
 # type: string
 order = "Eq, Clone, Default"
+# Preserve the original order for unspecified derive attributes (only applies when custom order is used)
+# The command line option `--preserve` will override this setting if specified.
+# type: boolean
+preserve = true
 ```

 ## License